MKand/cloud-hackathons-aiapp/hacks/genai-genkit/README.md

 Dotprompts are a way to write and manage your AI prompts like code.
 They're special files that let you define your prompt template, input and output types (could be basic types like strings or more complex custom types), and model settings all in one place.
 Unlike regular prompts, which are just text, Dotprompts allow you to easily insert variables and dynamic data using [Handlebars](https://handlebarsjs.com/guide/) templating.
 This means you can create reusable prompts that adapt to different situations and user inputs, making your AI interactions more personalized and effective.
 This makes it easy to version, test, and organize your prompts, keeping them consistent and improving your AI results.

-The working **Movie Guru** app and prompts have been tested for *gemini-1.5-flash*, but feel free to use a different model.

-## Challenge 2: Explore the movie data
+## Challenge 3: Explore the movie data

 ### Introduction

+We're going to take a look at the data that powers the movie guru app.

+### Description

-Connect to the database.
+- Connect to the database.

 - Go to <http://locahost:8082> to open the **adminer** interface.
     ![webpreview](images/webpreview.png)